mapkts/fcc/README.md

 ### Documentation

-For detailed documentation, see [https://docs.rs/fcc](https://docs.rs/fcc).
+For detailed documentation on how to use `fcc` as a library, see [https://docs.rs/fcc](https://docs.rs/fcc).

 ### Installation